Riding Lawn Mower Won't Start

 Air Filter

-What Is Spark?
+2 What Is Spark?

 Battery

-If you check out "Battery Testing" you'll also learn how to test the battery, for this however you will need a volt meter.
+If you check out Battery Testing you’ll also learn how to test the battery; for this, however, you will need a voltmeter, but you can get one on this page “Small engine repair tools.”

-Of course the engine may be cranking over slowly for other reasons, if the weathers very cold, it causes battery performance to suffer.
-Using oil that's too thick or over filling can cause a slow crank speed.
-A binding starter motor or worse case internal engine damage can cause a slow crank speed.
+Of course, the engine may be cranking over slowly for other reasons; if the weather is very cold, it causes battery performance to suffer.
+Using oil that’s too thick or overfilling can cause a slow crank speed.

 Spark Plug

-If you have no spark, many times it's a failed spark plug.
-Having a spare plug that you can change out is useful for testing and to minimise down time.
-Removing the plug and checking its condition will usually tell you whats going on inside the engine.
+If you have no spark, many times, it’s a failed spark plug.
+Having a spare plug that you can change out is useful for testing and minimizing downtime.

-Wet Plug tells you its getting fuel, maybe too much (Flooding).
+- Wet Plug tells you it’s getting fuel, maybe too much (Flooding)

-Black Oily plug could be a mechanical fault or simply too much oil in the engine.
+- Black Oily plug could be a mechanical fault or simply too much oil in the engine

-Dry Plug could be a choke fault or blocked fuel system.
+- Dry Plug could be a choke fault or blocked fuel system

 Fitting the wrong thread length and heat range can damage the engine.
-A quick check on-line with your engine manufacturer will give you the correct plug code.
+A quick check online with your engine manufacturer will give you the correct plug code.

 Coil